staazmeister/Portfolio/README.md

 # Portfolio
-Week 2 Homework
+Week 8 Homework
-This week's project was to create a web application from scratch that will serve as a porfolio page that can be updated as we progress through the program.

-*Since I currently do not have any projects to showcase at this time, please be advised that I have insert placeholders that will take you to my GitHub page.
-This is only temporary and will be updated accodingly once I have new projects to showcase.*
+This week's project was to update my portfolio to showcase my first project and featured homework's for future employers to review.

 ## User Story (provided in the homework instructions)